chad-miller-official/clutch-exercise/README.md

 ## How to Run (on Ubuntu)

-This web app was tested locally on Ubuntu 18.04, OpenJDK version 11, sbt version 1.3.8, and npm version 3.5.2.
+This web app was tested locally on Ubuntu 18.04, OpenJDK version 11, and sbt version 1.3.8.

 1. Ensure OpenJDK is installed on your machine.
 If it is not, run `sudo apt update && sudo apt install default-jdk`.
 2. Ensure sbt is installed on your machine.
 If it is not, run the following commands: